2022 National League Championship Series

-The 2022 National League Championship Series was the best-of-seven playoff between the San Diego Padres and the Philadelphia Phillies for the National League (NL) pennant and the right to play in the 2022 World Series.
+The 2022 National League Championship Series was the best-of-seven playoff in Major League Baseball’s (MLB) 2022 postseason between the fifth-seeded San Diego Padres and the sixth-seeded Philadelphia Phillies for the National League (NL) pennant and the right to play in the 2022 World Series.

 The series began on October 18 and ended on October 23.
-Fox and FS1 televised the games in the U.S. This was the first time in Major League history that two Wild Card teams faced each other in the League Championship Series (prior to 2022, only one Wild Card team per league could advance to the Division Series; as such, it was not possible for two Wild Card teams to face each other in the LCS until 2022).
-This was also the first time in history playoff rounds overlapped, as the 2022 ALDS had a game the same day the NLCS began.
+Fox and FS1 televised the games in the U.S. This was the first time in Major League history that two Wild Card teams faced each other in the League Championship Series (prior to 2022, only one Wild Card team per league could advance to the Division Series; as such, two Wild Card teams couldn't face each other in the LCS in a full season until 2022).
+This was also the first time in Major League history that playoff rounds overlapped, as the 2022 ALDS had a game the same day the NLCS began.

 Background

 The San Diego Padres qualified for the postseason as the fifth seed wild card entrant.
 In the Wild Card Series, they defeated the New York Mets in three games.
 In the Division Series, they defeated the National League West division winner Los Angeles Dodgers, who held the best regular season record of 111–51 at the time of the postseason, in four games.
 The Padres made it to the National League Championship Series for the first time since 1998.

 The Philadelphia Phillies qualified for the postseason as the sixth seed wild card entrant, and the last remaining team, in both the season and in MLB history, to earn a wild card berth.
-In the Wild Card Series, they swept the St. Louis Cardinals, who was the National League Central division winner and seeded third in the National League.
+In the Wild Card Series, they swept the St. Louis Cardinals, who were the National League Central division winner and seeded third in the National League.
 In the Division Series, they defeated the defending World Series champion and National League East division winner Atlanta Braves in four games.
 The Phillies made it to the National League Championship Series for the first time since 2010.

 This was the first postseason meeting between the Padres and the Phillies.
 Philadelphia won four of the seven regular-season games against San Diego.
-Brothers Aaron Nola, of the Phillies, and Austin Nola, of the Padres, are the first pair of brothers to face each other as pitcher and batter in the postseason.
+Brothers Aaron Nola, of the Phillies, and Austin Nola, of the Padres, became the first pair of brothers to face each other as pitcher and batter in the postseason.